Andrewodwyer/vintage_drums/README.md

   5. Enter their email to subscribe to an newsletter.
   6. Follow links to the social media pages

-- Registers Users
+- Registers Users:
-  - They will have the same abilities as the none registered users plus the following.
+  They will have the same abilities as the none registered users plus the following.

   7. Personalised Profile Page: Users can create and manage their own accounts to track past orders and save favorite products.
   8. Leave Reviews: Registered users can leave review on the "About Page".
 The reviews have CRUD functionality.
 Users can add, read, edit and delete their own reviews.